Oppfields/GIGABYTE-Z590-AORUS-PRO-AX-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/README.md

 Note from [dhckdgjs](https://github.com/dhckdgjs/GIGABYTE-Z590-VISION-G-HACKINTOSH-OPENCORE-iGPU-with-dGPU-UHD630-RX580/blob/main/README.md): GIGABYTE Z590 Vision-G M/B(BIOS F2) CAN NOT BOOT with GIGABYTE RX580 MINING or GAMING.
 (Compatibility issue)

 It is highly recommended to boot into Windows and map your USB ports before installing macOS.
-Using windows is the easy route.
+Using windows is the easy route  for anyone needing custom USB mapping.

 ## Comments